fishbotapp/fishbotwiki/Suggestions.md

 ## QUALITY OF LIFE
  - Removing purple emoji from things that aren't so special (example: rustycap and mulchpocket)

+ - `slots2autospinner`
+   - you add charges to it by doing `!slots2autospinner charge`
+   - a charge costs 1x `crusheddubloon`
+   - a charge grants 200x autospins of slots2
+   - to use, `!slots2autospinner 1000` will do 200 spins of bet size 1000.
+You pay the cost upfront, in this example the price would be 200k.
+   - if you dont have the coins for 200x spins, or at least 1x charge, you wont be permitted to start
+   - the spins will occur every 5 seconds, and will pause if you are in a FEECH
+   - you cannot stop the 200x spins once it starts

 ## IDEAS / FEATURES
 - Page on fishbot.app with widgets and stream and chat, a better way to play